fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 and [removeItem](https://developer.mozilla.org/en-US/docs/Web/API/Storage/removeItem) removes a key.

-Values in the local storage are persisted even when the page is rerendered.
+Values in the local storage are persisted even when the page is re-rendered.
 The storage is [origin](https://developer.mozilla.org/en-US/docs/Glossary/Origin)-specific so each web application has its own storage.

 Let's extend our application so that it saves the details of a logged-in user to the local storage.